ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In Python, the with statement is used to wrap the execution of a block of code with methods defined by a context manager.
 A context manager is an object that defines the methods `__enter__` and `__exit__`, which are called before and after the execution of the block of code, respectively.

 The `with` statement is used to manage resources that need to be acquired and released, such as file handles or network connections.
-It is particularly useful when working with resources that need to be closed or released after they are no longer needed, because it ensures that the resources are properly cleaned up even if an exception is raised during the execution of the block of code.
+It is particularly useful when working with resources that need to be closed or released after they are no longer needed because it ensures that the resources are properly cleaned up even if an exception is raised during the execution of the block of code.

 Here is an example of how to use the `with` statement to open and read a file in Python: